-Today, Luncheon on the Grass (or Le déjeuner sur l'herbe) is regarded as 19th century French painter Édouard Manet’s greatest triumph.
+Today, Le Déjeuner sur l’Herbe (Luncheon on the Grass) is regarded as 19th-century French artist Édouard Manet’s greatest triumph.
 But when its unusual take on classical nudes was first displayed, it shocked Paris and earned the artist a reputation as a reckless rebel.

 Nude women had long been the subjects of classical art, but those were generally women meant to represent the divine.
-In Manet’s Luncheon on the Grass, the women were not goddesses.
+In Manet’s Le Déjeuner sur l’Herbe, the women were not goddesses.
 One’s shed clothes are clearly visible in the lower left corner.
 And the men in contemporary garb underline Manet’s intention of showing modern, real people in place of fantastical or classical figures.
 These details made the painting feel sexual in a way classical works did not.
 This collision led critics and the public to call the piece obscene.
-More alarming to detractors was that the woman in the foreground even dares to confrontationally look out at the viewer with no shame over her nakedness tracing her face.
+More alarming to detractors was that the woman in the foreground even dares to confrontationally look out at the viewer with no shame over her nakedness.

 The title Manet gave the painting for its debut supplies a milder explanation for the female nudity.
 But once the piece sparked controversy over its perceived sexual nature, the artist jokingly nicknamed it “la partie carrée,” which translates loosely to “the foursome.”
 As has happened with many great works of art, the painting’s name shifted along with the public’s perception of it.